krugerk/beeminder-apidocs/source/index.html.md

 There are four broad, theoretical categories &mdash; called the platonic goal types &mdash; that goals fall into, defined by `dir` and `yaw`:

+`MOAR = dir +1 & yaw +1`: "go up, like work out more"<br>
 `PHAT = dir -1 & yaw -1`: "go down, like weightloss or gmailzero"<br>
-`MOAR = dir +1 & yaw +1`: "go up, like work out more"<br>
 `WEEN = dir +1 & yaw -1`: "go up less, like quit smoking"<br>
 `RASH = dir -1 & yaw +1`: "go down less, ie, rationing, <a href="http://beeminder.com/d/contacts" title="The Beeminder CEO with an early Beeminder graph to ration his supply of 'daily' contact lenses to last for 2 years, till 2013">for example</a>"

-The `dir` parameter is mostly just for the above categorization, but is used specifically in the following ways:
+The `dir` parameter, for which direction the road is expected to go, is mostly just for the above categorization, but is used specifically in the following ways:

 1. Where to draw the watermarks (amount pledged and number of safe days)
 2. How to phrase things like "bare min of +123 in 4 days" and the status line (also used in bot email subjects)
 3. Which direction is the optimistic one for the rosy dots algorithm

+*Clearing up confusion about WEEN and RASH goal types: Beeminder generally plots the cumulative total of your metric, such as total cigarettes smoked.
+So even a quit-smoking goal will slope up (`dir>0`).
+Just that it will slope up less and less steeply as you wean yourself.
+When you actually quit, the slope will be zero.
+That's why "WEEN" goals are sloping up but good side is down.
+The opposite case &mdash; sloping down but good side's up &mdash; is called "RASH" and is rarely used.
+It's for beeminding a number that you want to go down slowly.
+Maybe cigarettes remaining in a carton that you want to be your last, or bottles of fresh water remaining post-apocalypse &mdash; someday this goal type will be useful!*

 If you just want the dot color, here's how to infer it from `lane` and `yaw`: